The Archaeological Site of the Lyceum of Aristotle in Athens

 Raphael, School of Athens, 1509-1511, fresco (Stanza della Segnatura, Palazzi Pontifici, Vatican) – Plato and Aristotle right in the middle walking

-Aristotle believed passionately in the value of education and learning and in the superiority of poetry over history since the former expresses the universal, general, and timeless and is, therefore, the quintessence of learning.
+Aristotle believed passionately in the value of education and learning and the superiority of poetry over history since the former expresses the universal, general, and timeless and is, therefore, the quintessence of learning.

 Aristotle was above all a great philanthropist.
 This is evident in his will where he made thoughtful provisions for a large number of friends, and his family.
 But his great charity is shown in his decrees that none of the slaves who served him should be sold to a new master after his death, but that they should be freed as soon as they come of age.